Efficient approximations for utility-based pricing: Long stock position

 We see that the deterministic approximations of $V$ are reliable.
 Moreover, looking at Table \ref{VhatVbarV}, $V_G$ is much more precise than $V_D$.
-Again, this is not surprising because in Figure \ref{s2}, $G$ is a better approximation of $p$ than $D$.
+Indeed, in Figure \ref{s2}, $G$ is a better approximation of $p$ than $D$.
 However, $E_D$, the expected utility computed with the strategy (\ref{new_strat}), provides an even better approximation.
-This is true in other market situations and confirms the relevance of the approximated optimal strategy.
-Note that the deterministic bounds given in Remark \ref{V} provide less interesting approximations than in the case of the reservation price.
+We have seen numerically that this is true in other market situations, which confirms the relevance of the approximated optimal strategy.